Tlaloc Rivas: Divisadero

 Divisadero is a full-length play first developed at The New Harmony Project in 2019.
 Since its inception, the play has garnered attention for its searing emotional honesty and potent exploration of grief, identity, and cultural erasure.
 It has received multiple citations, but despite its accolades (and due to the Covid-19 pandemic), Divisadero has yet to receive a fully-supported production.

-Divisadero arose from personal loss—specifically, the death of a close friend and fellow theater director Beatrice Terry Lopez, whose Latiné identity was systematically erased by a national theater institution after her passing.
+Divisadero arose from personal loss—specifically, the death of a close friend and fellow theater director Beatrice Terry Lopez, whose Latiné identity was systematically erased by a national theater institution after her death.
 Moved by the injustice of this erasure, Tlaloc crafted the play as a deeply personal and political response to the silencing of cultural identities in U.S. institutions.

 Set in the Bay Area of California, Divisadero follows a Chicana mother mourning her daughter's death while navigating an emotionally fraught relationship with her daughter's widow.
 The play interrogates cultural appropriation, generational trauma, and the pursuit of whiteness as survival—laying bare the tensions between assimilation and authenticity.

-Divisadero remains one of Tlaloc’s most intimate and urgent works to date—a bold act of remembrance and resistance against the forces that attempt to rewrite or erase Latiné lives and legacies.
+Divisadero is a work by Tlaloc that focuses on the preservation of Latiné history and identity.
+The piece addresses themes of cultural memory and the socio-political challenges facing Latiné communities.